 From the wide range of these issues, however, selections must be made as to which issues are most relevant for consideration in any particular classroom.
-If a teacher is considering any material or speaker which might be considered controversial, a Controversial Material Form must be filled out and signed for approval by the teacher's academic dean and the principal.
+If a teacher is considering any material or speaker which might be considered controversial, a Controversial Material Form must be filled out and signed for approval by the secondary curriculum coordinator and the principal.
 In addition, alternative materials must be provided at time of approval.